m0ose/asx/README.md

 ## AgentScript Modules Repository

-This is a repository for the future version of [AgentScript](http://agentscript.org), an es6 module based project.
+This is a repository for the future version of [AgentScript 1.0](http://agentscript.org), an es6 module based project.

 ### Documentation